chaosinside/SunnyBoyLogger/README.md

 The app attempts to calculate the kW values, however, these don't seem to be exactly consistentent with what I'm seeing on the inverter's webpage.
 I've spent a significant amount of time trying to match these values up exactly with what the "PV Power" section shows and have not quite figured out that secret sauce yet.
 The kW values are close enough for now.

 ### LOGDIR
 If LOGDIR is not specified in the .env file, the program will only output to console.
 When it is specified, messages will go both to console and to the log file.
-The logfiles created will be named in YYYY-MM-DD format based on the date input when running the program.
+The logfiles created will be named in YYYY-MM-DD format based on the date when the program executed.
 It is recommended to use relative pathnames here.
 In .gitignore the "./logs" folder is automatically ignored.